th2-net/th2-cradle-cache/README.md

 - `offset` - number, first `offset` number of elements satisfying filters will be ignored.
 - `limit` - number, maximum returned events.
 - `search-depth` - number, maximum depth of search starting from the root node. defaults to `1`.
-Filters:
+- filters:
   - `name` - will match the events which name contains one of the given substrings.
 Parameters: `values` - text, accepts multiple values, case-insensitive, `negative`    - boolean, `conjunct` - boolean.
   - `type` - will match the events which type contains one of the given substrings.
 Parameters: `values` - text, accepts multiple values, case-insensitive, `negative`    - boolean, `conjunct` - boolean.

 ### SSE